-Facebook, Twitter Heavies Set To Appear At Senate Hearing.
-Google May Be MIA

-Top leaders from Facebook and Twitter are scheduled to face questions on Wednesday morning from senators investigating the Russian attack on the 2016 presidential election, but they may have no counterpart present from search behemoth Google.
+Senate Committee Vents About Hijacking Of Big Tech For Information War

+The leaders of the Senate intelligence committee vented Wednesday morning about what they called the shortcomings of major tech firms, which they argue have led Americans to become vulnerable to foreign disinformation campaigns.

+"What is under attack is the idea that business as usual is good enough.
+The information your platforms disseminate changes minds, hardens opinions, helps people make sense of the world. ...
+That's how serious this is," said Chairman Richard Burr, R-N.C.

-Facebook Chief Operating Officer Sheryl Sandberg and Twitter CEO Jack Dorsey have agreed to appear at 9:30 before the Senate intelligence committee.
-Although Google was invited, it does not appear set to send a witness.
+Facebook Chief Operating Officer Sheryl Sandberg and Twitter CEO Jack Dorsey testified about the work they're doing.

-Intelligence committee chairman Richard Burr, R-N.C., wanted either the CEO of Google or the CEO of its parent companies, Alphabet.
-The company countered by offering general counsel Kent Walker.
-Not good enough, Burr said.

-Vice Chairman Mark Warner, D-Va., said on Twitter that he hoped Google would change its mind and elect to participate.
+Both Burr and his Democratic counterpart, Sen. Mark Warner, lamented that Google did not send an appropriately senior executive to appear — the company had offered to send its chief legal officer, Kent Walker, but a bipartisan consensus on the committee was that he was insufficient.

+"I'm deeply disappointed that Google, one of the most influential digital platforms in the world, chose not to send its own top corporate leadership to engage this committee," Warner said, ticking off how Google search, YouTube and Gmail, which it owns, were relevant to discussions about foreign influence operations.

 Tomorrow the Senate Intelligence Committee will hold an important hearing on the social media companies’ responses to foreign influence operations. @Jack will be there. @SherylSandberg will be there.
 Larry Page should be there, too.
 It’s not too late for @Google to step up.— Mark Warner (@MarkWarner) September 4, 2018